alam-ora/oracle-pgx/analyze-zippelin/content.md

 Load the retail graph using the **config-tables.json** file provided.

-1. From the note, run the second paragraph titled **Get Graph on Graph Server** to load the graph by cliking **Run this Paragraph**.
+1. From the note, run the second paragraph titled **Get Graph on Graph Server** to load the graph by clicking **Run this Paragraph**.
 Verify the graph was successfully loaded, indicated by **FINISHED** status.

 ![](./images/1-load-graph.png)